apacheignite/documentation/data-grid/eviction-policies-20.md

 [block:api-header]
 {
-  "title": "On-heap Cache Eviction Policies"
+  "title": "On-Heap Cache Entries Based Eviction"
 }
 [/block]
 [Page Memory](doc:page-memory) allows storing hot cache entries in Java heap if [on-heap caching](https://apacheignite.readme.io/docs/page-memory#section-on-heap-caching) feature is enabled via `CacheConfiguration.setOnheapCacheEnabled(...)`.
 Once the on-heap cache is turned on you might need to manage its grows and to do that use one of cache entries eviction policies described below.